County Surveyor Frequently Asked Questions

 To find out who is performing the survey you can;

-Find one of the new corner monuments.
-There should be a yellow plug in any new pipes set with a "RCE" or "LS" number listed.
+- Find one of the new corner monuments.
+There should be a plastic plug in any new pipes set with a "RCE" or "LS" number listed.
 If you call the County Surveyor with this number we will identify the Surveyor for you.

 Once the map has been submitted to the County Surveyor's Office for checking, we become the clearing house for any conditions that may be set on your map.
 You can call (707) 565-1900 during regular phone hours and ask to speak with Survey staff to get the latest status on your project.